 Reallocating Existing Space for Growth

 Building a new elementary school and improving current elementary schools would enable us to reallocate space in existing buildings for better capacity distribution.

-The following questions will be on the April 3rd ballot.
+The following questions were on the April 3rd ballot.

 Base Plan – $28.5 Million